sailfish009/goodvibes/RELEASING.md

 - Bump the version in `configure.ac`.
 - Git commit, git tag, git push.

-In bash, it translates to something like that.
+In bash, here you go:

 	vi NEWS
         p=0.3.4